wet-boew-wem/website/src/documents/architecture/system-requirements.html.md

 ## Tips

-On Linux, installing a PHP code optimizer like APC is highly recommended, especially for production use.
+Installing a PHP accelerator is highly recommended, especially for production use, such as [APC][apc] for Apache or [WinCache][wincache] for IIS.
 On all platforms, change the memory_limit variable in php.ini to be at least 256M.
 If you are still having problems (seeing “white screens” or errors during installation) try setting:

 * max_execution_time to around 120
 * realpath_cache_size to 512K, 1M or even 2M
 * max_input_time to around 120

+Additionally, if using MySQL:
 * innodb_flush_log_at_trx_commit to 2
 * max_allowed_packet to 96